A detailed comparative study of open source deep learning frameworks: Conclusions and Future Work

 \subsection{Conclusion}

 In this paper, we have provided a qualitative and quantitative comparison between three of the most popular and most comprehensive DL frameworks (namely Microsoft's CNTK, Google's TensorFlow and University of Montreal's Theano).
 The main goal of this work was to help end users make an informed decision about the best DL framework that suits their needs and resources.
 To ensure that our study is as comprehensive as possible, we have used multiple benchmark datasets namely MNIST, CIFAR-10, Self-Driving Car, and IMDB which were trained via multilayer CNN network architecture and Penn TreeBank dataset which was trained via RNN architecture.
 We have run our experiments on a laptop with windows 10 operating system.
-We have measured performance and utilization of CPU multithreading , GPU and memory.\\
+We have measured performance and utilization of CPU multithreading, GPU and memory.
+For most of our experiments, we find out that CNTK's implementations are superior to the other ones under consideration.